 The Laboratories Emergency Animal Disease Diagnosis and Response (LEADDR) Network

-SCAHLS also oversees another national laboratory network, namely the LEADDR network, formed in early 2009.
+AHC also oversees another national laboratory network, namely the LEADDR network, formed in early 2009.
 Its inception was linked to the understanding that successfully managing all technical aspects of testing capacity nationwide is crucial to launching an effective large-scale emergency response when required.
-As such the network aims to standardise, or otherwise harmonise, routine frontline testing platforms (such as serology and rapid molecular testing) for a number of targeted terrestrial and aquatic EADs through ANQAP or its own programmes.
-Currently, the network consists of all the government animal health laboratories and Department of Agriculture.
+As such the network aims to standardise, or otherwise harmonise, routine frontline testing platforms (such as serology and rapid molecular testing) for a number of targeted terrestrial and aquatic EADs through ANQAP or its own programs.
+Currently, the network consists of all the government animal health laboratories and the department.

 World Organisation for Animal Health (OIE) Focal Point for Veterinary Laboratories